payerne/GalaxyClusters/README.md

 # Repository

-This repository is a compilation of computational works on galaxy cluster simulatio, statistical analysis.
+This repository is a compilation of computational works on galaxy cluster simulations, developping tools for studying spatial properties of clustering objects.

 Constantin Payerne.